hiven/hiven.github.io/interview/09_Value.md

 ### Dyson

 **Situation**
+- Briefed with the problem that testing new motor components was expensive.
+- I was put as the project manage to allow us to reduce the cost of testing motor components.
+- I managed a project which meant we could test new motor components
 - I managed a small project which looked at a cost down version of an existing motor with the same performance.
 -